Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/11-authenticated-requests/08-delete.md

 # DELETE
 ---
-In this module we'll write a method to delete a single item in the database.
+In this module, we'll write a method to delete a single item in the database.

 <hr />